flowerchecker/plant-id-examples/README.md

 - and more (see the [Documentation](https://github.com/Plant-id/Plant-id-API/wiki/Synchronous-identification))

 ## Try it yourself!
-We prepared a simple code to demostrate how the API works.
-See the [Python example](https://github.com/Plant-id/Plant-id-API/blob/master/python/sync_identification_example.py)
+We prepared a simple code to demonstrate how the API works.
+See the [Python example](https://github.com/Plant-id/Plant-id-API/blob/master/python/sync_identification_example.py).

+Don't know how to code?
+Try it on [our website](https://plant.id/).